B3Kay/benjaminkarlsson.com/src/posts/how-to-type-faster-100-wpm-in-22-days.md

 **What the hell?**

 I never knew typing speed was a thing.
-2024 is so different.
+I had to ask reddit: [Is it normal with a typing test during dev interview?](https://www.reddit.com/r/Frontend/comments/1g9lnvn/is_it_normal_with_speed_typing_tests_during_a_dev/), 2024 is so different.
 Why would anyone care about your words per minute(WPM)?
 Isn’t it about producing value for your customer that is the most important thing?
 That you write good code, not the speed at which you write shitty lines?
 Because if you make a lot of mistakes, you are just producing more trash.
-Speed is not equivalent to value.
+Most people on reddit say speed is not equivalent to value.
+They get payed for thinking, not typing.

 >	Speed != Value